Article 1 Name

 Section 3: The Party Leader and the Deputy Leader shall be elected in compliance with procedures stated in the Convention Rules.
 The Deputy Leader shall succeed the Party Leader in the event of the death, incapacity, resignation, or expulsion of the Leader.

-Section 4: In the event of the vacancy of the position of Deputy Leader or positions of the Party Leader and Deputy Leader the party members elected to Parliament shall fill the vacancy or vacancies by appointment subject to ratification at a convention.
+Section 4: In the event of the vacancy of the position of Deputy Leader or positions of the Party Leader and Deputy Leader the party members elected to Parliament shall fill the vacancy or vacancies byappointment subject to ratification at a convention.
 If there are no party members elected to Parliament, the vacancy or vacancies shall be filled by appointment by those Voting Members who were candidates in the most recent general election and, if a writ of election has been issued, by those Voting Members who have offered themselves as candidates.

 Article 12 Ethics Committee

 Section 1: There shall be a standing Ethics Committee whose function is to protect the integrity of the Party.
-The Ethics Committee shall effect this protection by holding a hearing to examine the merits of any members’s complaint relating to: alleged violations by any member of his/her member-ship oath, alleged conflicts between the Statement of Principles and the Statement of Objectives or any current election platform, or alleged violations of the Constitution or Bylaws by a Director or Officer of the Party.
+The Ethics Committee shall effect this protection by holding a hearing to examine the merits of any members’s complaint relating to: alleged violations by any member of his/her member-ship oath, alleged conflicts between the Statement of Principles and the Statement of Policy or any current election platform, or alleged violations of the Constitution or Bylaws by a Director or Officer of the Party.

 Section 2: Disciplinary actions against any member shall be in accordance with the 1970 edition of Robert’s Rules of Order Newly Revised except as otherwise provided in this Constitution and Bylaws.